bridgettezjacqueline/bridgettezjacqueline/README.md

-- 👀 I’m interested in how data supports and informs journalism, especially the visualizations that can be created.
+- 👀 I’m interested in creating data visualizations to support my journalism and storytelling.
 - 🌱 I’m currently learning the basics of Python and Tableau.
 - 💞️ I’m looking to collaborate on ... not sure yet!
 But if you know of any resources that could help me learn, please share!
 - 📫 I can be reached at jacqueline.mccrief@gmail.com